libp2p/specs/webrtc/README.md

 ## Motivation

-1. **No need for valid TLS certificates.** Enable browsers to connect to public server nodes without those server nodes providing a TLS certificate within the browsers trustchain.
-Note that we can not do this today with our Websocket transport.
+1. **No need for trusted TLS certificates.** Enable browsers to connect to public server nodes without those server nodes providing a TLS certificate within the browsers trustchain.
+Note that we can not do this today with our Websocket transport as the browser requires the remote to have a trusted TLS certificate.
+Nor can we establish a plain TCP or QUIC connection from within a browser.

-2. **Hole punching in the browser**: Enable two browsers or a browser and a non-public server node to connect.
+2. **Hole punching in the browser**: Enable two browsers or a browser and a server node to connect even though one or both are behind a NAT / firewall.

 ## Requirements